bamadesigner/cpt-onomies/readme.txt

 == Changelog ==

 = 1.3.2 =
+* Fixed a few WordPress 4.1 bugs.
+* Brought register_cpt_onomy() outside the manager class for ease of use.
+* You can now attach CPT-onomies to media.
+* Added hook to flush rewrite rules whenever settings are changed and an upgrade is run.
+* Added 'Show In Admin Bar' setting to custom post type registration.
+* Added 'Meta Box Title' property to CPT-onomy settings, to allow you to customize the title of your CPT-onomy meta boxes.
+* Added 'custom_post_type_onomies_meta_box_title' filter which allows users to change the meta box title.
 * Fixed a bug with admin drop down filters not tied to 'show_admin_column' setting.
+* Removed CPT_ONOMIES_URL constant and replaced with plugins_url().
+* Updated jQuery Validate script to version 1.13.1.
+* Added functionality so when using autocomplete to assign CPT-onomies and term doesn't exist, clicking "Add the term" auto-populates the post title for the new term.
+* Reinstated the ability to make the CPT-onomy admin columns sortable.
+Disable the columns from being sortable by returning false to the 'custom_post_type_onomies_add_cpt_onomy_admin_sortable_column' filter.
+* Added ability to order posts queries by a CPT-onomy.
+* Changed enqueueing of scripts and styles to use plugins_url() and made sure no versions were used.
+* Fixed bug that was causing memory problems for those with a lot of posts.
+* Added/fixed rewrite rules for pagination and feeds.

 = 1.3.1 =
 * Documentation has moved to wpdreamer.com.